GlebRazgar/AIM/SAE/resnet/README.txt

-# Download the tinyimagenet
+# Res Net architecture

 Aim: Train SAE on the activateions of resnet during inference.

-1. Get the resnet to do inference on the tiny imagenet-200
+1. Get the resnet to do inference on the imagenet
-2. Whilst its doing inference, train the SAE
+2. Whilst its doing inference, freez it and train the SAE